-An easy Pina Colada Dump Cake recipe for you today!
-This pina colada cake is a fun twist on the cocktail.
+An easy Piña Colada Dump Cake recipe for you today!
+This piña colada cake is a fun twist on the cocktail.
 Only 5 ingredients to make this homemade dessert and it only takes about 10 minutes to prep.
 You can get it in the ovenly quickly!
 Serve it with some ice cream, whip cream, and a cherry on top for a fun party dessert!

-Hard to believe this Pina Colada Dump Cake only has 5 ingredients.
-The best part of this pina colada cake is that you don’t even need a mixing bowl.
+Hard to believe this Piña Colada Dump Cake only has 5 ingredients.
+The best part of this piña colada cake is that you don’t even need a mixing bowl.
 So not much clean up needed which is my kind of recipe!

-Let’s get started on how to make a Pina Colada Dump Cake.
+Let’s get started on how to make a Piña Colada Dump Cake.
 You will need a 13×9-inch baking dish to start.
 Then add half of the butter and place in the preheated oven to melt.
 When the butter has melted, add the rum and pineapple and toss to coat.

 Spoon the dry cake mix over the pineapple, then sprinkle the coconut on top.
 Cut the remaining butter into cubes and place on top of the coconut.
-Bake the dump cake in the middle of your oven for 45-60 minutes or until the coconut starts to get golden brown.
+Bake the pineapple dump cake in the middle of your oven for 45-60 minutes or until the coconut starts to get golden brown.

 You can serve the dump cake warm, or let it cool and refrigerate until ready to serve.
 It may appear mushy when you take it out of the oven but it will harden as it cools.
-The Dump Cake won’t have the consistency of a cake, but more of a cobbler or crisp.
+The dump cake won’t have the consistency of a cake, but more of a cobbler or crisp.

 You can serve with your favorite toppings such as vanilla ice cream (I used French Vanilla), toasted coconut, whip cream, and cherries.

 - Preheat oven to 350 degrees F.